databricks/terraform-provider-databricks/docs/resources/access_control_rule_set.md

 Arguments of the `grant_rules` block are:

 - `role` - (Required) Role to be granted.
 The supported roles are listed below.
-For more information about these roles, refer to [service principal roles](https://docs.databricks.com/security/auth-authz/access-control/service-principal-acl.html#service-principal-roles) or [group roles](https://docs.databricks.com/en/administration-guide/users-groups/groups.html#manage-roles-on-an-account-group-using-the-workspace-admin-settings-page).
+For more information about these roles, refer to [service principal roles](https://docs.databricks.com/security/auth-authz/access-control/service-principal-acl.html#service-principal-roles), [group roles](https://docs.databricks.com/en/administration-guide/users-groups/groups.html#manage-roles-on-an-account-group-using-the-workspace-admin-settings-page) or [marketplace roles](https://docs.databricks.com/en/marketplace/get-started-provider.html#assign-the-marketplace-admin-role).
   * `roles/servicePrincipal.manager` - Manager of a service principal.
   * `roles/servicePrincipal.user` - User of a service principal.
   * `roles/group.manager` - Manager of a group.
+  * `roles/marketplace.admin` - Admin of marketplace.
 - `principals` - (Required) a list of principals who are granted a role.
 The following format is supported:
   * `users/{username}` (also exposed as `acl_principal_id` attribute of `databricks_user` resource).
   * `groups/{groupname}` (also exposed as `acl_principal_id` attribute of `databricks_group` resource).